chinamike65/hugo-tuolesi/content/book2/book2en.md

 Master Tsongkhapa is very special and perfect in terms of vows, learning, discipline, and right view.

-Therefore, when the Fifth Dalai Lama talked about the merits of Master Tsongkhapa, he said that the achievements of all the great siddhas in our Tibetan area in all aspects can be compared to Master Tsongkhapa, and the achievements of any individual are not as good as that of Tsongkhapa.
-Master Kaba.

-For example, some people are not as good as Master Tsongkhapa in vows, some people are not as good as Master Tsongkhapa in teaching scriptures and teachings, some people are not as good as Master Tsongkhapa in debating scriptures, some people are not as good as Master Tsongkhapa in terms of writings, and some people are not as good as Master Tsongkhapa.
-Not as good as Master Tsongkhapa.
+The Fifth Dalai Lama once said that of all the great siddhas of the Tibetan areas combined, none of them are as good as Master Tsongkhapa.
+Some great siddhis are not as good as Tsongkhapa in terms of achievement, some are not as good as Tsongkhapa in teaching scriptures, some are not as good as Tsongkhapa in debating scriptures, some are not as good as Tsongkhapa in training disciples, so it is said that all the great siddhas in the entire Tibetan area combined are comparable to Master Tsongkhapa, and no single person is as good as Master Tsongkhapa.

-Even the very noble and accomplished master Marpa is not as good as Master Tsongkhapa.
+Even the very noble and accomplished Master Marpa is not as good as Master Tsongkhapa.

 Because, first, the vows are not as good as Master Tsongkhapa.